sav-che/TL-2/Authors/Boll, Ernst Friedrich August {std. Boll} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/item/103859#page/301/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 291](https://www.biodiversitylibrary.org/page/33265488) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boll, Ernst Friedrich August {std.
 Boll}|first entry]] for this author

 ### Author

-\* Boll, Ernst Friedrich August (1817-1868), German (Neubrandenburg) botanist and geologist and historian of Mecklenburg, founder of the Naturforschende Gesellschaft in Mecklenburg, editor of the Archiv Verein Freunde Naturgeschichte Mecklenburg 1847-1868. (*Boll*).
+\* Boll, Ernst Friedrich August (1817-1868), German (Neubrandenburg) botanist and geologist and historian of Mecklenburg, founder of the Naturforschende Gesellschaft in Mecklenburg, editor of the Archiv Verein Freunde Naturgeschichte Mecklenburg 1847-1868.
+**Abbreviated name**: *Boll*

 #### Herbarium and types